sudachen/code_test_rs/README.md

 [![](https://github.com/sudachen/code_test_rs/actions/workflows/main.yml/badge.svg)](https://github.com/sudachen/code_test_rs/actions/workflows/main.yml?query=actor%3Aborsborg+branch%3Astaging+is%3Asuccess)

-It's my "Rust Coding Test" artifact.
+This was originally my "Rust Coding Test" solution for some company that I won't name here.

 In a few words, the original problem sounds like:
 "you need to implement a transaction processor which takes a CSV file and prints resulting accounts state".